It4innovations/hyperqueue/docs/jobs/streaming.md

 ## Working with non-shared file system

 You do not need to have a shared file system when working with streaming path.
-It is just your responsibility to collect all generated files into one directory before using `hq read` commands.
+It is just your responsibility to collect all generated files into one directory before using `hq output-log` commands.